Learn more about the Ashton Prairie Living Lab by clicking here.

 Additionally, the prairie is one of the most diverse ecosystems on the planet, with over 500 documented plant species.
 Biodiversity supports a stable, sustainable planet and is important to the survival of humanity.
 Pollinators, such as bees and butterflies, rely on healthy ecosystems for habitat, and humans rely on the work of pollinators for food and medicine.
 In this way, humanity is inextricably linked to the health and biodiversity of our ecosystems, and our ecosystems are clearly linked to the condition of our planet.
 At home in Iowa, this manifests as a relationship between citizens and the tallgrass prairie, and for this reason prairie conservation and reconstruction is an essential part of the local solution to climate change.

-Numerous animals and insects live on the prairie, mostly famously the bison, which evolved with pointed hooves to aerate the ground and an appetite for just the tips of stems, to promote prairie plant growth and development.
+Numerous animals and insects live on the prairie, most famously the bison, which evolved with pointed hooves to aerate the ground and an appetite for just the tips of stems, to promote prairie plant growth and development.
 In Iowa, the fabulous ornate box turtle also calls the prairie home.
 Native birds such as the greater prairie chicken and sharp-tailed grouse share the prairie with foxes, ground squirrels, voles, mice, gophers, frogs, snakes, and others.
-Insects including native bees, monarch butterflies, beetles, praying mantid, dragonflies, and grasshoppers buzz, bounce, and fly amongst the grasses.
+Insects including native bees, monarch butterflies, beetles, praying mantises, dragonflies, and grasshoppers buzz, bounce, and fly amongst the grasses.
 Seldom seen but of major importance are the thousands of soil organisms that live amongst the prairie roots, recycling nutrients and maintaining healthy, fertile soil.

 Just as the prairie ecosystem evolved over many years, a prairie reconstruction takes several years to reach maturity.
 In the first growing season, the seedbed is prepared using controlled burns, mowing, chemical application, and/or plastic coverings to bake the ground.
 Prairie seeds are best planted on bare ground, and the techniques used to prepare the seedbed strive to wipe the slate clean.
 After native plant seeds are sown, critical first year maintenance tasks commence.
 Maintenance techniques such as height-adjusted mowing, prescribed burning, over-seeding, and invasive species removal are performed periodically to ensure native plant seedling establishment and eradication of nonnative and other undesirable species.
 Similar maintenance is performed throughout the second and third growing seasons.